5 signs to help you identify a weak pelvic floorBack to articles

 A common sign of a weak pelvic floor is when you find yourself accidentally leaking urine during simple everyday activities like, coughing, sneezing, laughing or during exercise.
-These simple movements put pressure on your bladder which, in turn, leads to accidental leakage caused by pelvic floor muscles which are unable to tighten sufficiently.
+These simple movements put pressure on your bladder which leads to accidental leakage due to weak pelvic floor muscles unable to tighten enough.
 This kind of Urinary Incontinence is referred to as ‘Stress Incontinence’, and is the most commonly experienced form of Incontinence in women.

 - Needing to go to the toilet in a hurry or not reaching it in time.